An Arts, Literature and History Buff, Humanities Major, Published Indie Writer, Avid Photographer, and World Foodie & Travel Enthusiast

 Examples of Published Works:

 Like her brother and father, Christina suffered from bouts of depression.
 Literary historians suggest that the poet might have been a victim of incestuous relations with her father, which may have triggered her emotional inconsistency.
-Whether or not an unwanted liaison between daughter and father had ever occurred, the theorist’s rumors have little documentation and altogether proven although much of her poetry hints at its possibility and leaves us questioning the reason as to why she never married.
+Theorist’s rumors have little to no documentation to prove an unwanted liaison between daughter and father had ever occurred, although much of her poetry hints at its possibility and leaves us questioning the reason she never married.

-In later years, the poet also suffered from Graves Disease which eventually wore her down along with a reoccurring breast tumor which ultimately caused her death in 1893.
+In later years, the poet also suffered from Graves Disease, which wore her down along with a reoccurring breast tumor which caused her death in 1893.

 Cited Sources & Works